 There are tea gardens in most of the chashitsued where the tea is cultivate.
 This tea garden is calling Roji.
 A tea garden outside the tea room is good to have as there will be no hurdles of bringing the tea leaves to the place.
 Tea leaves are growing in the garden outside so one can easily get it whenever one needs it.

-Once you step in the garden, you will feel relax and peaceful seeing the plants and trees.
+Once you step in the garden, you will feel relax and peaceful seeing the plants and tree house.
 Being with nature makes you forget all your worries.
 Guests will traverse on the path that is made from the stepping stones in the garden and then wash their hands at the stone basin and then enter the tea room.

 Nijiriguchi